aarsan/apim/README.md

 ### Roles

-1. Back-end API owner
+1. Back-end API owners
+    - lob product owners
+    - Information Technology Department
+    - SaaS product managers (LinkedIn, Salesforce, ServiceNow, etc.)
-2. Developer consuming APIs via APIM.
+2. Consumers of back-end APIs
+    - Other internal LOBs (IT may offer an API that provisions VMs that Risk consumes)
+    - External Partners
+    - Customers
 3. Platform Operators
+    - Azure Admin
+    - APIM Admin
 4. Cost Management
+    - Platform Cost
+    - Bill back to product owners

 Digital Transformation for business growth, not for cool tech.

 - customers to innovate by creating an ecosystem of APIs available to the organization

 In this example scenario, we have a fictitious insurance company, Acme Insurance Company, that provides auto and pet insurance.
 They have a reseller program which allows anyone to sell their insurance for them and make a commission.
 To the resellers, Acme provides a website where they can log into to purchase insurance and manage their claims.
 This works well for smaller resellers but many of them already have a system in place and having to disrupt their flow and use another system to make claims will not work for them.
 Acme provides an API that can be used for integrating with existing claims processing systems.